beneenfune/cse15l-lab-reports/week2-lab-report.md

 * "cat /home/linex/ieng6/cs15lsp22/public/hello.txt"
 > * used to read the data from the file and prints the content of the file

-you now have an idea of how to run commands from your computer
+You now have an idea of how to run commands from your computer.

 ## 4. Moving Files with 'scp'
    * note: this step is a demonstration using an example file